Can I complain to the Privy Council about a Chartered Body?

 Appointment of Governor Generals of Australia

-For all information regarding the appointment of Governor Generals of Australia since the founding of the Federation in 1901 (including the current post holder), please contact the National Archives of Australia – see contact details on their website.
+For all information regarding the appointment of Governor Generals of Australia since the founding of the Federation in 1901 (including the current post holder), please contact the National Archives of Australia.